-Since the Duke of Kent was one of fifteen children born to George III and Charlotte of Mecklenburg-Strelitz, there was no reason to expect a crisis in the line of succession would develop within one generation but that is exactly what happened.
+Since the Duke of Kent was one of fifteen children, there was no reason to expect a crisis in the line of succession would develop within one generation but that is exactly what happened.
 Despite their strict upbringing, the seven surviving sons of George III were more inclined to taking mistresses than making suitable marriages and had produced a large number of illegitimate children who could not inherit.
-The eldest son, George, had contracted an illegal marriage with his mistress, Maria Fitzherbert, while his brother, Frederick, who was next in line, had entered into a loveless marriage with his cousin, Frederica Charlotte of Prussia, and was unlikely to produce children.
+The Prince Regent had contracted an illegal marriage with his mistress, Maria Fitzherbert, while his brother, Frederick, who was next in line, had entered into a loveless marriage with his cousin, Frederica Charlotte of Prussia, and was unlikely to produce children.

-The third son, William, Duke of Clarence, married Adelaide of Saxe-Meiningen, while the fourth son, Edward, Duke of Kent, married Victoria of Saxe-Coburg-Saafeld.
-The seventh son, Adolphus, Duke of Cambridge, married Augusta of Hesse-Cassel, while the fifth son, already married to Frederica of Mecklenburg-Strelitz, renewed his efforts to produce an heir before his brothers.
+The third son, William, Duke of Clarence, married Adelaide of Saxe-Meiningen, while the fourth son, Edward, Duke of Kent, married Victoria of Saxe-Coburg-Saalfeld.
+The seventh son, Adolphus, Duke of Cambridge, married Augusta of Hesse-Kassel, while the fifth son, Ernest Augustus, Duke of Cumberland, already married to his first cousin, Frederica of Mecklenburg-Strelitz, renewed his efforts to produce an heir before his brothers.

-Augusta, Duchess of Cambridge, gave birth to a son, George, on 26 March 1819, while Adelaide, Duchess of Clarence, had a premature daughter, Charlotte, the following day.
-The Duchess of Kent gave birth to a girl on 24 May 1819, and three days later, Frederica, Duchess of Cumberland, had a boy, another George.
-Sadly, Adelaide’s daughter died a few hours after her birth, leaving Alexandrina Victoria of Kent fifth in line to the throne after her father and his three elder brothers George, Frederick and William.
+The brothers achieved their goal but with mixed results: Augusta of Cambridge, gave birth to a son, George, on 26 March 1819, while Adelaide of Clarence had a premature daughter, Charlotte, the following day.
+The Duchess of Kent gave birth to a girl on 24 May 1819, and three days later, Frederica of Cumberland had a boy, another George.
+Sadly, Adelaide’s daughter died a few hours after her birth, leaving Alexandrina Victoria of Kent fifth in line to the throne after her father and his three elder brothers.
 The only way Victoria could be displaced now would be if her parents produced a son or if Adelaide had more children.
 Adelaide would fall pregnant on three more occasions, however none of the infants survived.

 Victoria was only a few months old when her father died on 23 January 1820 and he was followed a few days later by her grandfather, George III, who died on 29 January.
 The Prince Regent succeeded as George IV but his reign only lasted seven years and he was succeeded by his eldest surviving brother, William, as Frederick, Duke of York, had already died on 5 January 1827.
 As the highest ranked surviving grandchild of George III, Victoria became heir presumptive while her mother would act as regent should Victoria succeed as a minor.
 William had no love for the Duchess of Kent though, and he informed her at a dinner that he had every intention of staying alive until Victoria reached eighteen.